oristopo/nanoTAPR/README.md

 in the measured data.
 However, the Fast mode sweeps much than any of the timed modes.

-The single sweep mode triggers the VNA one time, and holds the measured data after that single sweep.
+The single sweep mode triggers nanoVNA one time, and holds the measured data after that single sweep.

 The Free-run sweep button causes the VNA to trigger continuously